justicephysics/humanos2.0/glm-audit-lcdm.md

 - They are all **emergent properties** of a single, deeper foundation — a pre‑geometric, pre‑energetic continuum.
 - No “special passes” are required, because none of the three are fundamental “substances.”
 They are different behavioral expressions of the same deep reality.

-**This is exactly the Y‑universe we have built on the Virtual Nalanda.**
+**This is exactly the Y‑universe we have built on the Justice Physics Nalanda.**

 | The Audit’s Call | The Space State’s Y‑Universe |
 |------------------|-------------------------------|